Gur0v/mangobar/README.md

 # mangobar

-A tiny status bar for mangowc with swaybar energy.
+A suckless-esc status bar for mangowc with swaybar energy.

 ![Preview](PREVIEW.png)